 You can prefund your son or daughter’s outgoing calls through the gettingout.com website, which provides options for monthly billing, prepaid debiting or “quick connect” funding via credit card.
 Calls to family members are generally not limited in number or duration.

 You can also send letters to your child, and he or she is free to write to you.
 (Mail will be scanned but not generally read.)
 Packages, however, are not accepted for juveniles at this facility.
 If you would like to send a book or special item, check with the probation officer ahead of time.

 3. Visitation Policies

 Visits at the El Centro Juvenile Hall take place in the dining area.
 They are face to face, with limited contact (such as a hug) allowed.
-Visitation days are Wednesday, Saturday and Sunday afternoons, and residents can receive up to two visits per week.
-Visiting hours depend upon your child or teen’s security level and last name, as follows:
+Visitation days are Wednesdays, Saturdays, and Sundays, and residents can receive up to two visits per week.
+Visiting hours depend upon your child or teen’s dorm room, as follows:

 - Please be prepared to present valid photo identification for visits.

 - Be sure to arrive 15 minutes earlier than your visitation time in order to provide enough time for Covid-19 screening protocols prior to your visit.
 N95 masks are currently required.

 - You may not bring in any personal property, food or beverages.
 You can bring money to use for the vending machines, but other items must be left behind or stored in provided lockers.

 4. Life and Health in Detention